AGSCourse/.github/profile/README.md

 - Use lowercase throughout
 - Seperate words with underscores
 - Include run day and time period
-- Preferred formats: PDF and MARKDOWN (therefore convert PowerPoint to PDF to upload to GitHub)
+- Preferred formats: PDF and Markdown (therefore convert PowerPoint to PDF to upload to GitHub)
 - Examples:
   - `foundations_of_genetics_and_genomics_day2.pdf`
   - `sequencing_and_genotyping_workflows_day4.md`